SRJ00/data-extract-from-medical-prescriptions/README.md

 ---

-## 2. Description of Your Multimodal Model Usage
+## 2. Description of the Multimodal Model Usage

 ### Overview:
 The **Gemini Flash 2** model is employed for extracting and evaluating medical prescription data from images.
 As a multimodal model, it combines both image and text-based processing to enhance the accuracy of data extraction from messy handwritten prescriptions.